Karnak

 • DICOM endpoint: /api/studies

-1. Create a new token New token New token
+1. Create a new token

-2. Give WRITE permission to the token and set the expiration date New token New token
+Give WRITE permission to the token and set the expiration date.

-3. Copy the authentication token value to be used in the header of your Karnak destination New token New token
+Copy the authentication token value to use in the header of your Karnak destination.

-Switching in different Kheops albums
+Switching to different Kheops albums

 graph LR;